shawnyu5/gh-ac/README.md

 Sometimes, you'd want to make a very small change in a workflow, that does not constitute making another commit.
 You would like to just bundle your current changes with the previous commit:

 1. Stage the changes you would like to push: `git add my-file.txt`
-2. Use `gh ac force`, which will run `git commit --amend --no-edit && git push` under the hood, to add your current changes to the previous commit, and force push
+2. Use `gh ac force`, which will run `git commit --amend --no-edit && git push --force-with-lease` under the hood, to add your current changes to the previous commit, and force push
 3. Select the workflow run to open in the browser

 **NOTE** all git commands assumes you have set the default branch to push to.
 If it is not set, run `git push -u origin <branch name>` prior to running this CLI.